stef/pwdsphinx/man/sphinx.md

 records on the sphinx server and authorize management operations on those records.

-You **should** back up and encrypt this master key.
+You **SHOULD** back up and encrypt this master key.

 If you want to use sphinx on a different device you want to copy this master key also there.
-For copying this (and other settigns) to the android client `androsphinx` we have the `qr` operation, see below.
+For copying this (and other settings) to the android client `androsphinx` we have the `qr` operation, see below.

 ## CREATE PASSWORD